geekywrites/datascience/README.md

 2. Regression

-In classiication, the prediction is mostly a class or label, to which a data points belong
+In classification, the prediction is mostly a class or label, to which a data points belong

-In regression, the prediction is a number, a continous a numeric value, because regression problems deal with predicting the value.
+In regression, the prediction is a number, a continuous a numeric value, because regression problems deal with predicting the value.
 For example, predicting the price of a house.

 ## 10_ Lift

 ## 11_ Overfitting

-Often we train our model so much or make our model so complex that our model fits too tghtly with the training data.
+Often we train our model so much or make our model so complex that our model fits too tightly with the training data.

 The training data often contains outliers or represents misleading patterns in the data.
 Fitting the training data with such irregularities to deeply cause the model to lose its generalization.
 The model performs very well on the training set but not so good on the test set.